ortus-boxlang/boxlang-lsp/readme.md

 * `build.gradle` - The gradle build file for the module
 * `changelog.md` - A nice changelog tracking file
 * `CONTRIBUTING.md` - A contribution guideline
-* `gradle.properties` - Gradle properties for usage in the build
 * `gradlew` - The gradle wrapper
 * `gradlew.bat` - The gradle wrapper for windows
 * `ModuleConfig.cfc` - Your module's configuration.
 Modify as needed.